pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 Fixations are calculated automatically in Pupil Cloud after uploading a recording and are included in relevant downloads.
 The downloads for gaze mapping enrichments ([Reference Image Mapper](/export-formats/enrichment-data/marker-mapper/#fixations-csv), [Marker Mapper](/export-formats/enrichment-data/reference-image-mapper/#fixations-csv)) also include "mapped fixations".

-The deployed fixation detection algorithm was specifically designed for head-mounted eye trackers and offers increased robustness in the presence of head-movements.
+The deployed fixation detection algorithm was specifically designed for head-mounted eye trackers and offers increased robustness in the presence of head movements.
 Especially movements due to vestibulo-ocular reflex are compensated for, which is not the case for most other fixation detection algorithms.
 Read more about that in the [Pupil Labs fixation detector whitepaper](https://docs.google.com/document/d/1dTL1VS83F-W1AZfbG-EogYwq2PFk463HqwGgshK3yJE/export?format=pdf)

 ## 3D Eye States
 After uploading a recording to Pupil Cloud, 3D eye states are computed automatically at 200 Hz.
 The 3D eye states are a time series of each eye's position and orientation in 3D space, given by the location of the eyeball center and the optical axis of each eye.